solstoryorg/solstory/api/readme.md

 # README

-##Structure
+## Structure
 The solstory API is a direct subclass of the automatically generated anchor API, which means you can interact with it in the same way you would any other anchor application.
-In addition, the API contains a {@link SolstoryClientAPI |client}, {@link SolstoryServerWriterAPI |server/writer} (a system writing data to solstory hashlists) and {@link SolstoryServerOwnerAPI |server/owner}
+In addition, the API contains a {@link SolstoryClientAPI |client}, {@link SolstoryServerWriterAPI |server/writer} (a system writing data to solstory hashlists) and {@link SolstoryServerCreatorAPI |server/creator}
 (an NFT creator wishing to add or approve applications implementing solstory functionality to their NFTs) section to fulfill common workflows and tasks for each of these parties.

 For a better overview of the architecutre as a whole, see the docusaursu.

-The convenience libraries (client writer/server writer/owner) natively sign requests in that respective role with the key that SolstoryAPI/Anchor was initialized with.
+The convenience libraries (client writer/server writer/creator) natively sign requests in that respective role with the key that SolstoryAPI/Anchor was initialized with.
 If the API was initialized with the useAnchorWallet capability of the solana-wallet-adapter library, then this will lead to a signature request visible to the user.